Savan1007/DollarDiary/Report.md

 | Scalability                     | High                                      | Moderate                                   | High                                                    |
 | Market Competitiveness          | Low                                       | Moderate                                   | High                                                    |

 The final solution is superior to the previous ones because it incorporates comprehensive features that enhance user engagement and functionality without compromising on scalability or user experience.
-The inclusion of a report generation feature ensures users can analyze their spending habits in detail, and a command line interface simplifies usage for tech-savvy users.
+The inclusion of a report generation feature ensures users can analyze their spending habits in detail, and the interface simplifies usage for tech-savvy users.

 ### 3.3.1 Components

 **Components Used:**

-- **Login Command:** Secure user authentication using Spring Security with JWT.
+- **Login Command:** Secure user authentication.
 - **Add Expense Command:** Allows users to log their expenses with date, amount, category, and description.
-- **Dashboard Command:** Provides an overview of expenses and budgets in a command line format.
+- **Dashboard Command:** Provides an overview of expenses and budgets.
 - **Report Generation Command:** Enables users to generate and view detailed reports of their expenses and budgets.
-- **Backend Services:** Java (Spring Boot) handling business logic.
+- **Backend Services:** Java.
 - **Database:** MongoDB for storing user data and expense records.
-- **Build Tool:** Maven or Gradle for project management and dependency handling.
+- **Build Tool:** Maven for project management and dependency handling.

 **Purpose of Each Component:**

 - **Login Command:** Ensures secure access to the application by authenticating users.
-- **Add Expense Command:** Facilitates logging of expenses with all necessary details via command line.
+- **Add Expense Command:** Facilitates logging of expenses with all necessary details.
-- **Dashboard Command:** Provides a clear and concise overview of financial data in the command line interface.
+- **Dashboard Command:** Provides a clear and concise overview of financial data.
-- **Report Generation Command:** Allows users to generate detailed financial reports for better analysis and planning via command line.
+- **Report Generation Command:** Allows users to generate detailed financial reports for better analysis and planning.
 - **Backend Services:** Manages application logic and interactions between components.
 - **Database:** Efficiently stores and retrieves user and expense data.
 - **Build Tool:** Manages project dependencies and builds the application.